 The deep pool with crystal clear waters and aquatic life attracts divers from around Texas.
 Source: Texas Parks and Wildlife.

 The pool is open year-round and requires a reservation.

 Barton Springs is located in Zilker Park, within the city of Austin, TX.
 The park has a total of 358 acres of natural surroundings for visitors and swimmers.
 The pool exists within the channel of Barton Creek.

-The pool 3 acres, and it is surrounded by grassy areas open for picnicking and relaxing.
+The pool is 3 acres, surrounded by grassy areas open for picnicking and relaxing.

 The pool is closed during flash flood warnings as Barton Creek may flood and overflow the pool.
-In such occassions, the pool turns into a raging creek.
+On such occasions, the pool turns into a raging creek.

 Located 30 miles west of the city of Austin, TX.
 Kraus Springs is a popular swimming and camping site.

 The property has 32 springs that feed a man-made pool on top of the hill.
 This pool, in turn, feeds a natural pool below.
 The water eventually flows to Lake Travis.